Tax Information

 arrow-right

-• Copies of Driver’s License or State IDs
+• Photocopies of Driver’s Licenses or State IDs

 • Social Security Cards

-• Proof of Residence for dependents claiming EIC
+• Verification of Residency for dependents eligible for EIC

-• Income from jobs: forms W-2 for you and your spouse
+• Employment income: W-2 forms for both you and your spouse

-• Income from state and local income tax refunds and/or unemployment: forms 1099-G
+• State and local income tax refunds and/or unemployment compensations: 1099-G forms

-• Business or farming income—profit/loss statement, capital equipment information
+• Business or farming income—profit and loss statements, details on capital equipment

-• Other miscellaneous income—jury duty, gambling winnings, Medical Savings Account (MSA), scholarships, etc.
+• Miscellaneous income sources—jury duty, gambling winnings, Medical Savings Account (MSA) contributions, scholarships, etc.

 • IRA contributions